harness/developer-hub/release-notes/platform.md

 - The Default value column is not yet available to users, but the column was added to the user interface.
 (PL-28215)

-  Now, the Default value column is removed from the Variables list page since you can't provide a default value.​
+  Now, the Default value column is removed from the Variables list page since you can't provide a default value.

 - The field Variable on the Accounts and Organization pages wasn't consistent with the rest of the pages.
-(PL-28214)​
+(PL-28214)

-  The issue is fixed by removing the Validation text in the Variables form and replacing it with a simple text box and a tooltip that specifies 'Only Fixed Values' are supported in Scope Variables.​
+  The issue is fixed by removing the Validation text in the Variables form and replacing it with a simple text box and a tooltip that specifies 'Only Fixed Values' are supported in Scope Variables.

 - The error message displayed by GCP KMS was generic and not useful.
-(PL-28103)​ Now, the error message displays details such as the error code, reason, etc., that would aid in resolving the issue causing the error.​
+(PL-28103) Now, the error message displays details such as the error code, reason, etc., that would aid in resolving the issue causing the error.

 - When you enter invalid credentials, the Microsoft Azure Vault client authentication exception was logged, but not considered as an error, and proceeded to the next step where the execution failed.
-(PL-28017)​
+(PL-28017)

   Now, this issue is fixed.
-The exception is logged as an error and doesn't proceed further.​
+The exception is logged as an error and doesn't proceed further.

-  The error message displayed when a Microsoft Azure Vault encryption failed was generic and not meaningful.​
+  The error message displayed when a Microsoft Azure Vault encryption failed was generic and not meaningful.

-  Now, the error message displays details such as the error code, account ID, secret name, etc., that would aid in resolving the issue causing the error.​​
+  Now, the error message displays details such as the error code, account ID, secret name, etc., that would aid in resolving the issue causing the error.

 ##### Version 76817